officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

 Phaeton utilizes the latest cryptography technology to enable fast transaction rates.
 Elliptic curve cryptography is the method of choice, as it provides the highest degree of security across the scheme of operations in the network.
 Edwards-curve Digital Signature Algorithm (EdDSA) used in Phaeton is the fastest scalable hashing scheme that complies with our strict security standards.

-7. Cryptography
+## 7. Cryptography

-7.1 What is Cryptography?
+##### 7.1 What is Cryptography?
 A lot of people use cryptography on a daily basis without realizing it.
 Many popular messaging apps use encryption.
 It is also one of the core features of blockchain technology.
-In this segment, we will provide a simple yet detailed explanation of cryptography, both symmetric and asymmetric key cryptography.[20]
+In this segment, we will provide a simple yet detailed explanation of cryptography, both symmetric and asymmetric key cryptography.

 Cryptography is the method of disguising and revealing, otherwise known as encrypting and decrypting information through complex mathematical calculation.
 Nobody but the intended recipients can view the encrypted information.
 The method involves taking unencrypted data, such as a piece of text, and encrypting it using a mathematical algorithm, commonly known as a cipher.
 This produces a ciphertext, a piece of information that is completely useless and nonsensical until decrypted.
 This method of encryption is known as symmetric-key cryptography.